Installing Free Wi-Fi To Help Count Rural Communities Of Color In 2020 Census

 The need for a "trusted source"

-Still, apathy and distrust towards the government are two major barriers to getting people to take part in the census, especially among communities of color.
+Still, apathy and distrust toward the government are two major barriers to getting people to take part in the census, especially among communities of color.

 "We live in an era now where people are skeptical because of data breaches," says Georgia Rep. Carolyn Hugley, a Democrat who chairs Fair Count's board of directors.
 "They need to hear about the census from a trusted source."